aureola-codes/awesome-accessories/README.md

 ### Manually

-You can also just download the latest version of this package from Git and add copy everything or parts of it directly into your project.
-Please note, this method is not officially supported by me.
+You can also just download the latest version of this package from Git and copy all or parts of it directly into your project.
+Please note that this method is not officially supported by me.

+## Support

+If you find bugs, have questions, suggestions or feature requests, please create an issue in the [Github repository](https://github.com/aureola-codes/awesome-accessories).

 ## License